 Best High-End: All-Clad Copper Core Pasta Pentola with Insert, 7-Quart

-This higher-end option from the same manufacturer as our top overall pick is an elegant and high-performance cookware set featuring a 7-quart pot that has a copper and aluminum core for excellent and even heat conduction, with a non-reactive stainless steel exterior for easy and durable maintenance.
+This higher-end option from the same manufacturer as our best overall pick is an elegant and high-performance cookware set.
+It features a 7-quart pot with a copper and aluminum core for excellent and even heat conduction, as well as a non-reactive stainless steel exterior for easy and durable maintenance.

 The deep pot has a strainer insert for lifting cooked pasta out of the water, and both pot and strainer have sturdy, riveted steel handles that won’t easily wobble or come loose.
 The handles are ergonomically contoured for a comfortable grip.

 Not only is the set compatible with induction cooktops and dishwasher-safe, but it also comes with a lifetime warranty.

 Material: Stainless steel, aluminum, and copper core | Overall Capacity: 7 quarts | Induction Ready: Yes | Oven Max: 600 degrees | Dishwasher-Safe: Yes

 Best With Strainer Lid: Gotham Steel 5-Quart Multipurpose Pasta Pot